2022 Chinese military exercises around Taiwan: Military exercises

 ROC president Tsai Ing-wen hosting US Speaker Nancy Pelosi and her entourage.

 Tsai Ing-wen delivers remarks on the live-fire military exercises China conducting in areas around Taiwan.

 Estimated trajectory of the Chinese ballistic missile launches (source: Japanese Ministry of Defense, published on August 4, 2022).

-On 2 August, in response to Pelosi's visit, the People's Republic of China announced four days of military live-fire drills, in six zones that encircle the island on the busiest international waterways and aviation routes.
+On 2 August, in response to Pelosi's visit, the People's Republic of China announced four days of military live-fire drills, in six zones that encircled the island on the busiest international waterways and aviation routes.
+That same day, China began conducting significant military movements around Taiwan.
+Two days later, on 4 August, China added a seventh zone for their military drill, and they launched a week of full-scale military drills around Taiwan.
 In response to the announcement, ROC officials complained that the PLA's live-fire drills were an invasion of Taiwan's territorial space and a direct challenge to free air and sea navigation.
 On 4 August, Taiwanese troops fired flares to drive away drones that flew above the Kinmen Islands.
 In a show of strength, the PRC deployed both a carrier group, as well as at least one nuclear submarine to the Taiwan Strait, with both the carrier group as well as the nuclear submarine participating in the live-fire drills.
 The PRC announced additional live-fire drills in both the Yellow and Bohai sea, and China's Maritime Safety Administration announced five restricted areas in the Yellow Sea where exercises were to happen from 5 August to 15 August, as well as four additional zones in the Bohai Sea where a month of PRC military operations were to happen starting from 8 August.